Flagsmith/flagsmith-docs/docs/clients/client-side/flutter.md

 This SDK can be used for Flutter applications.
 The source code for the client is available on [Github](https://github.com/flagsmith/flagsmith-flutter-client).

+The Flagsmith Flutter SDK supports iOS, Android and Web targets.

 ## Getting Started

 The client library is available from the [https://pub.dev/packages/flagsmith](https://pub.dev/packages/flagsmith):